 The program discovers algorithms using a loose approximation of evolution.
 It starts by creating a population of 100 candidate algorithms by randomly combining mathematical operations.
 It then tests them on a simple task, such as an image recognition problem where it has to decide whether a picture shows a cat or a truck. (via ScienceMag)

 The system creates thousands of these populations at once, which lets it churn through tens of thousands of algorithms a second until it finds a good solution.
 The program also uses tricks to speed up the search, like occasionally exchanging algorithms between populations to prevent any evolutionary dead ends, and automatically weeding out duplicate algorithms.

-When they talk about populations, they’re referring to different algorithms with different hyperparameters.
-For example you could have a SVM with a linear kernel with some C and gamma value as a parent and its offspring (child) could be a SVM with a RBF kernel of some C and gamma value.
-Whatever algorithm gives you best performance (outcome) is kept and then further tweaked.
+When they talk about populations, they're referring to different algorithms with different hyperparameters.
+For example, you could have an SVM with a linear kernel with some C and gamma value as a parent and its offspring (child) could be an SVM with an RBF kernel of some C and gamma value.
+Whatever algorithm gives you the best performance (outcome) is kept and then further tweaked.